Jeremy Murphy, Fang Chang, Mark Ritterhoff, Kate Matisson, Ian Malave

-Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some can't survive at all.
+Construct an argument that in a particular habitat some organisms can survive well, some survive less well, and some can't survive at all.

-ADAPT-1 is an online learning tool designed for Grades 3-5.
-It tests and augments students' understanding of animal adaptations.
+ADAPT-1 tests and augments students' understanding of animal adaptations.
 It creates questions from a near-unlimited pool of options, provides instant feedback, and adapts to student proficiency.

-I used the above standard to identify learning goals for each student:
+I reduced the vague language of the learning standard into tangible learning goals for each student.